mihirsingh01/Cafe_finder/README.md

 ## 🔮 Future Enhancements

-Here are some planned improvements for the project:
+Here are some planned improvements for the projects:

 * [ ] **Search Functionality**: Implement a search bar to filter cafes by name or location.
 * [ ] **Feature Filtering**: Add buttons to allow users to filter cafes by amenities like "Wi-Fi" or "Pet-Friendly".